 Workshops providing a foundation for understanding the new paradigm of work ethic and moving forward in civil society.

-Our citizens in the urban center need the benefit of exploration and behavioral assessment on the self and teams.
-This can provide urban center citizens the needed insight to succeed in civil society.
+Our citizen youth in the urban center need the benefit of exploration and behavioral assessment on the self and teams.
+This can provide urban center citizen youth the needed insight to succeed in civil society.
 We ask you to support Talbiyah Inc as we bring quality programs that are going to impact systemic change!

 We have the support of a California Business Lady, Bonnie Burn that believes in the hard work of our Founder Michelle Abd'Elaziz and is working with Talbiyah Inc to provide discounted behavioral assessment available now.
 Please contact Michelle at 248.219.9879 to set up behavioral assessment for youth 16 to 22 and help them discover themselves and how to interact with those around them.

 Gain exposure to the dynamics to build capacity for entrepreneurship.
 Ages 7 to 22.
 Participants get opportunity to experience science in the area of innovation through astronomy, measurement, sound, and shapes.